KrishKalla/590-Software-Solutions-Exeter-Connect/README.md

 Instructions for Installation og Libraries
 1. run 'npm install' in terminal at the address of code
-	a. run 'npm fund' if necessary
+	1. run 'npm fund' if necessary
 2. run node server.js at address of code

 Opening the LocalHost Server in Browser